astravant/digitalgarden/_notes/daily-notes.md

 > If existing institutions knew what they were doing we would not have startups.

-- Success is not final, wealth is not final.
-These are mindsets, not destinations.
+==Success is not final, wealth is not final.
+These are mindsets, not destinations.==

 ## May 14, 2021